CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/index.md

 🪂
 ![](./assets/pcc-purrks.jpg)

+**KittyVault Purrks are Tickets in PCC Universe and contain a shard from the [KittyVault](../../kittyvault/index.md).
+They can be used to redeem for NFTs, or redeem for Physical Merchs, or redeem for tokens represent of fractions of the KittyVault.** KittyVault Purrks were not on the original Roadmap 1.0 but added to the project later.

-Purrnelopes KittyVault Purrks contain a shard from [the KittyVault](../../kittyvault/index.md).
-These airdrops all go to holder's main Purrnelopes Country Club Cat.
-Each of the 8 airdrops represents fractional ownership of [the KittyVault](../../kittyvault/index.md).
-Each month a snapshot will be taken, and owners will receive the airdropped NFTs to their wallets, 1 PCC Cat for 1 airdropped KittyVault Purrks NFT.
+Purrks #1 to #8 were airdropped to [PCC Cats](../cats/index.md) Holders from Sep 2021 to Apr 2022.
+Each month a snapshot was taken, and Purrks were airdropped to Cats Holders' wallet addresses, 1 PCC Cat for 1 airdropped KittyVault Purrks NFT.

-The airdrops are ERC-1155 NFTs started Sep 30, 2021 with the [Hoodie Cat](./1-hoodie-cat.md).
-The last one [Grandma's Nightstand](8-grandma-s-nightstand.md) was airdropped Apr 30, 2022.

-The KittyVault Purrks was not on the orignal roadmap but added later to the project.

 ## Purrks